tziebart/tziebart.github.io/_posts/2025-05-03-KNN-Classification.md

  **The Uncertainty/Problem:**
  - We want to build a smart system that can predict which customers are most likely to sign up for the loyalty program.
 This code is the blueprint for creating and testing that prediction machine.

+**Summary:

+We've taken raw customer data, cleaned it, transformed it into a language our model understands, intelligently selected the most predictive pieces of information, and then trained and fine-tuned a K-Nearest Neighbors model.

+The end result is a **data-driven system capable of predicting which customers are likely to sign up**, along with a clear understanding (from the metrics and confusion matrix) of how accurate and reliable these predictions are.
+The feature importance insights also tell us _what_ characteristics are most indicative of a customer who will sign up, which can be incredibly valuable for marketing and business strategy!
+This is a comprehensive and robust approach to building a valuable classification model.

 **Phase 1: Gathering Our Ingredients & Specialized Tools (The Setup)**

 ```python